Brad Uhlenhake

 investigate the death of Holmes.
 His body has been

-found in his study, swollen and covered in small black
+found in his study, swollen and covered in small

-marks, by his housekeeper, Mrs Roundhay.
+black marks, by his housekeeper, Mrs Roundhay.
 After

 attending the autopsy on the body, he returns to the

-cottage to find that another death has occurred, that
+cottage to find that another death has occurred,

-something of interest in Holmes's papers.
-Under siege
+found something of interest in Holmes's papers.

-experiment he has been carrying out.
+notes on the experiment he has been carrying out.

 |